CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 tical for ions and electrons.

 ## $\mathbf{B}$ and $\mathbf{E}$ non-uniform and non-constant

+that the fields vary slowly in space with respect to the gyro radius and slowly in time with respect to the inverse gyro frequency. to understand particle confinement

 Let's start from defining spatial and temporal scales of variation of the system: